 It leaves the writer truly caught in the rock and hard place zone.
 To maximize her most recent book she adds content to her Amazon pages, free of charge to Amazon.
 She does get paid for new book sales until Amazon throws the switch and stops readily stocking new.
 Meanwhile, Amazon profits off the new books sales too, gets paid ads sometimes, and sells marketing “suggestions” for her competitors.
 That’s one ka-ching for the author, and three ka-chings for Amazon.
 Then, still using her content-enriched page, Amazon cuts her out completely.

 The customer gets cheaper books.
 There’s no apparent downside for the customer, but as with many things Amazon, reality is very subtle in the small market, which is where I live.
-It makes no sense citing JK Rowling or Dan Brown as model any niche writer can emulate.
+It makes no sense citing Nora Roberts or Dan Brown as a model any niche writer can emulate.
 The realities are simply not the same.

 The writer in a small market who once counted on a book’s lifespan to last at least 18 months now lives with as little as 9 months for all books sold through Amazon.